lmfit/uncertainties/doc/user_guide.rst

 automatically wrapped so as to also work with arguments that contain uncertainties.

-It is thus possible to have a function :func:`f` that takes any number of floats and returns a single float, and to automatically generalize it so that it also works with numbers with uncertainties:
+It is thus possible to have a function :func:`f` that returns a single float, and to automatically generalize it so that it also works with numbers with uncertainties:

   >>> wrapped_f = uncertainties.wrap(f)

-The new function :func:`wrapped_f` can be given numbers with uncertainties.
+The new function :func:`wrapped_f` can be given numbers with uncertainties instead of Python floats.
 It returns the same values as :func:`f`, but with uncertainties.

 With a simple wrapping call like above, uncertainties in the function result are automatically calculated numerically. **Analytical